-The majority of homicide cases reviewed by the Committee in 2011 were youth violence victims between the ages of 15 to 20 years (87%, 26).
-All except one of the decedents died as the result of gunshot wounds.
-The cause of death of the remaining homicide victim is unknown.
-All of the youth homicide victims were Black.
+The majority of homicide cases reviewed by the Committee in 2012 were youth violence victims between the ages 15 to 22 years (88%, 21).
+Twenty of the decedents died as a result of gunshot wounds, one died due to stab wounds.
+The three youngest homicide victims died as a result of fatal abuse and parental neglect.
+Twenty-three of the youth homicide victims were Black.
+The remaining decedent was Latino.